-Focus successful $\bigcirc$ ₩‡ ¢ Focus not successful 茶 XX
+Focus successful \bigcirc ; ₩; \$ Focus not successful 茶 X

-- While "Random" is selected, one of the four focus frames is selected randomly whenever the camera is turned on. - When shooting with face detection or the easy mode, the frame shape is []. - Monitor screen information display is always on (page 149) when " Multi" is selected as the AF area (page 35) while any focus frame other than [] is selected with this setting.
+- While "Random" is selected, one of the four focus frames is selected randomly whenever the camera is turned on. - When shooting with face detection, the frame shape is []. - Monitor screen information display is always on (page 149) when "Imm Multi" is selected as the AF area (page 36) while any focus frame other than [] is selected with this setting.
 Also, the following items will not appear.
-On-screen grid, histogram, and the following information when the shutter button is
+On-screen grid, histogram, and the following information when the shutter button is half-pressed: ISO, aperture, shutter speed.